-Provides publications and other materials to assist employers and employee benefit plan practitioners in understanding and complying with the requirements of the Employment Retirement Income Security Act (ERISA) for the administration of pension and health plans.
+Provides publications and other materials to assist employers and employee benefit plan practitioners in understanding and complying with the requirements of the Employee Retirement Income Security Act (ERISA) for the administration of retirement and health plans.

 Mental Health and Substance Use Disorder Parity

 FAQs, guidance, publications and more on these provisions.